EU agency says weight-loss drugs risk acceptable

 It said on Thursday that the drugs were beneficial in the treatment of obese or overweight patients with a body mass index (BMI) of 28 or above.

-However, it recommended that labelling for the medicines, including nationally authorized orlistat-containing generics, was harmonized to ensure the warning about liver damage was consistent.
+However, it recommended that labeling for the medicines, including nationally authorized orlistat-containing generics, was harmonized to ensure the warning about liver damage was consistent.

 It stressed that cases of severe liver disease linked to the drugs were very rare.